Discover peace and purpose in the middle of your brokenness

 How to channel purpose beyond a successful career

-Satisfaction is good at 65% of U.S. workers (ZIPPIA, 6/28/22).
+Satisfaction is reasonable at 65% of U.S. workers (ZIPPIA, 6/28/22).

-But, passion is low at only 20%.
+But passion is low at only 20%.

 “Work is of two kinds: first, altering the position of matter at or near the earth’s surface relative to other matter; second, telling other people to do so.”
 Bertrand Russell